GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/protected-audience/index.md

   [how Protected Audience works](#overview).
-* If you're a **developer or software engineer**, the [Protected Audience API Developer Guide](/docs/privacy-sandbox/protected-audience-api) provides more in-depth technical detail about the proposal.
+* If you're a **developer or software engineer**, the [Protected Audience API Developer Guide](/docs/privacy-sandbox/protected-audience-api) provides more in-depth technical detail about the API.
 Read the [latest status of pending Protected Audience capabilities](/docs/privacy-sandbox/protected-audience-api/feature-status/).

 Refer to the [glossary](/docs/privacy-sandbox/glossary/) for terms used across